The Worst Yankee Team (or is it)

 With the horrific start the New York Yankees have gotten off to in 2005, there is cheering in Boston and wherever haters of Steinbrenner's guys exist - and that's a lot of places.
 The current team is old, brittle, over-paid and over-rated - that's the gleeful line put out there by legions of Yankee haters.

-The whole scenario conjures up the memory of what many feel was the "worst Yankee team" -
+The whole scenario conjures up the memory of what many feel was the "worst Yankee team" - the 1990 edition.

 The Yankees began their season in New York.
 Billy Martin's son threw out the first ball to the cheers of 50,114.
 By day's end the Yanks had a 6-4 win over the Indians.
 It was Luis Polonia's hit that broke a tie to put the Yankees ahead.
 No gratitude, though.
 Two weeks later he was traded to the Angels for Claudell Washington.